samoilovartem/seat-split/README.md

 `docker push registry.heroku.com/<app_name>/web`
 4. Release the container to production:\
 `heroku container:release -a <app_name> web`

+Also, you can simply run `docker_deploy.sh`and script will complete these 3 commands for you.

 ### Tests:
 We have multiple tests (CRUD) for these categories: